PateShin/tp/docs/UserGuide.md

 - Alternatively, it searches for employees named ’**Patrick**’ and ’**Star**’.

 ### Tag An Employee <a name="tag"></a>
-This feature allows a user to add “tags” to existing employees for easier identification.
+This feature allows a user to add `tags` to the specified employee from the displayed employee list.

-Use the `/tag` command followed by the “employee's ID” and the desired tags, separated by the `:tag` prefix.
+Format: `/tag :tag TAGS...`

-The application allows a user to add multiple tags to a single employee.  (e.g., “Intern”, “Developer”)
+This command allows a user to add multiple tags to a single employee.  (e.g., “Intern”, “Developer”)

 Example: